Research output per year

 Research activity per year

-Patricia joined the University of Birmingham in 2021 as a senior researcher in the West Midlands Applied Research Collaboration (ARC).
-She had previously worked at the University in Primary Care Clinical Sciences before moving to Warwick Medical School in 2017 following a TUPE transfer.
+Patricia joined the Department of Applied Health Sciences, University of Birmingham in 2021.
+She previously worked at the University in Primary Care Clinical Sciences before moving to Warwick Medical School in 2017 following a TUPE transfer.
+She is funded by the NIHR using UK international development funding from the UK Government to support global health research, as well as the NIHR Applied Research Collaboration (ARC) West Midlands and NIHR Midlands Patient Safety Research Collaboration (PSRC).
 She leads a number of projects on the Acute care interfaces theme of the West Midlands ARC and is particularly interested in the implementation of point-of-care ultrasound.
-She is the Chief Investigator for the NIHR funded study ‘The patient path to a diagnosis of atrial fibrillation: a qualitative study in primary care’ and is a co-investigator on several studies in primary care and population health.
+She is a collaborator on several studies in primary care and population health.

 Research interests